 If you think we’ve missed something in our code of conduct—or want to talk more about how we’re trying to make Litmus Live 2018 our best event yet—email us.
 We’re always happy to help out and chat.

 Elevate your email marketing strategy, design, and development at Litmus Live.
-Join email geeks of all stripes in London, Boston, or San Francisco, and learn from the best and the brightest in the industry.
+Join email geeks of all stripes and learn from the best and the brightest in the industry.